 The Chess Club is open to all students, whether they wish to play competitively, want to learn, or just have fun.
-MCI competes regularly in regional and statewide U.S. Chess Federation-rated tournaments, and also hosts students who just want to learn how to play against their peers in a laid-back environment.
+MCI students may compete in local U.S. Chess Federation rated tournaments and also hosts students who just want to learn how to play against their peers in a laid-back environment.

 No sign up is necessary.
 Contact Mr. Villmore for information.

 Drama Club welcomes all skill levels and abilities.
 There is something for everyone!
 The club is designed to foster interest and promote participation in theatre activities on campus, showcase student talent in the venues outside the regular Theatre Arts classes, engage in meaningful theatrical activities and productions, demonstrate school and community spirit and pride, promote high standards of conduct, and stimulate a successful working relationship between students and faculty.